rohanfaiyazkhan/deeplearningproject/README.md

 ```
 This outputs a `vgg.npy` containing the features and `faces.csv` containing the labels.
 This data can be loaded at any time using the functions provided in `data/load_data.py`.

+Unfortunately the dataset for "Before and After" dataset cannot be made public to preserve anonymity and privacy of persons pictured.
+Unfortunately this limits the reproducibility of the project.
+We have however made public the exact scripts used to scrape the images (available [here](https://github.com/rohanfaiyazkhan/bing-search-scraping)) and the search terms used to generate images detailed in the paper.
+We also made available a tool for labelling images more efficiently [here](https://github.com/rohanfaiyazkhan/tkinter-image-labeller-gui).

 ## Code

 Please note that the experiments were run in Jupyter Lab version 3.0.9.

 To train the models run the notebooks `train_lasso_regression.ipynb` and `train_neural_net.ipynb` respectively. `train_lasso_regression_cross_validation.ipynb` is also available as a means to reproduce Table 2 of the original paper.

-Before running LIME please ensure that the pre-trained weights for ResNet-50 model using VGGFace2 dataset are available.
+Before building pipeline for inference, please ensure that the pre-trained weights for ResNet-50 model using VGGFace2 dataset are available.
 While the original weights provided by the authors of VGGFace2 are no longer available, a backup of it can be found [here](https://queensuca-my.sharepoint.com/:u:/g/personal/21rfk_queensu_ca/EQ7o1aRxfIFNprDBi0H01sQBp7rmAKfyu-Jwjk3K3AHJWA?e=gAPoQs).
 Download it and copy the weights as `saved_model/resnet50_ft_weight.pkl`.

 Saved models are also available as `saved_model/binary_classifier.py` and `saved_model/lasso.joblib`.

+Experiments for the retest analysis (E2 from paper) is available in `retest_analysis.ipynb`.

+Before After model training and inference using images of those consenting to their pictures being used (E3 in paper) are available in `before_and_after_model`.

 ## Reference